uiuc-hpc/hpx/docs/joss_paper/paper.md

 developed by The STE||AR Group, an international group of collaborators working in the field of distributed and parallel programming [@heller2017hpx;@hpx_github;@tabbal2011preliminary].
-It is a runtime system written using modern C++ techniques that is linked as part of an application.
+It is a runtime system written using modern C++ techniques that are linked as part of an application.
 HPX exposes extended services and functionalities supporting the implementation of parallel, concurrent, and distributed capabilities for applications in any domain - it has been used in scientific computing, gaming, finances, data